 These are the perfect replacements to cleanse your hair without stripping it of natural oil.
 If you want your scalp and hair to feel softer and hydrated, look no further than PATTERN.
-Our Hydrating Shampoo and Clarifying Shampoo products are absent of harsh, hair-stripping solvents and contain the perfect natural ingredients for your hair type and texture.
+Our Hydrating Shampoo and Curl Cleansing Shampoo products are absent of harsh, hair-stripping solvents and contain the perfect natural ingredients for your hair type and texture.
 You don’t have to ditch the idea of shampoo altogether or resort to the No Poo Method.
 It just takes finding the right product that is free of any harmful chemicals to keep your hair clean and refreshed.

 Are you ready to achieve those healthy, juicy curls?

 - Lisa Rapaport.
 "Chemicals in cosmetics, soaps tied to early puberty in girls".
 Reuters.
 Dec 4, 2018. https://www.reuters.com/article/us-health-puberty-endocrine-chemicals/chemicals-in-cosmetics-soaps-tied-to-early-puberty-in-girls-idUSKBN1O301I